CKMurison/Databases1/tables/two_table_design_recipe.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

-As a coach
+As a blogger
-So I can get to know all students
+So I can write interesting stuff
-I want to see a list of students' names.
+I want to write posts having a title.

-As a coach
+As a blogger
-So I can get to know all students
+So I can write interesting stuff
-I want to see a list of cohorts' names.
+I want to write posts having a content.

+As a blogger
+So I can let people comment on interesting stuff
+I want to allow comments on my posts.

-As a coach
+As a blogger
-So I can get to know all students
+So I can let people comment on interesting stuff
-I want to see a list of cohorts' starting dates.
+I want the comments to have a content.

-As a coach
+As a blogger
-So I can get to know all students
+So I can let people comment on interesting stuff
-I want to see a list of students' cohorts.
+I want the author to include their name in comments.
 Nouns:

 student_name, cohort_name, starting_date, student_cohorts
 2. Infer the Table Name and Columns